Doctor of Nursing Practice

 - English proficiency exam score – Whether an international or a permanent resident, if your first language is not English, you must submit an official score report from one of the following proficiency examinations: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE).
 Please refer to the Graduate Catalog for further information.

 Upon admission, you will receive written notification of admission from the Dean of the Graduate School.
 You will also receive a letter from the Assistant Dean of Graduate Programs at CCN outlining requirements for entry into the MSN program.

 Transfer of Graduate Credit

 Acceptable graduate credit of up to twelve credit hours, earned in a regionally accredited institution in which the student was enrolled in that institution’s graduate school, may be transferred and applied to the requirements for a doctoral degree if approved by the CCN and Graduate School.
 Consideration of credit does not guarantee transfer.
 Evaluation of credit for transfer will not be made until after the student has enrolled in the Graduate School of The University of Alabama.
-Only post-master’s courses can be considered for transfer into the DNP program.
 Further information can be found in the Graduate Catalog.

 - GPA of 3.0 or higher